MiGen97/C_Embedded/README.md

 # C_Embedded
-A presentation of my learning process of the Embedded World.
+Tracking the progress I make in C Language and Embedded World.